elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

 ## Locate and Open Generated Report

- * Let’s add new Build step to Invoke Standalone SonarQube Analysis **** in a Jenkins job configuration
+ * Let's add new Build step to Invoke Standalone SonarQube Analysis **** in a Jenkins job configuration

  * Then Run the build job